CHH/bob/README.md

    itself so the barrier to contribution to build files is as low as possible.
    Also I think it's quite hilarious to use XML for a DSL with logic and such.
  - Bob has nothing like plugins.
-To add new functions to Bob's DSL just put them into the `Bob` namespace and require the file somehow at the beginning of your build file. **Simply put:** Bob's build configs are _only_ PHP.
+To add new functions to Bob's DSL just put them into the `Bob\BuildConfig` namespace and require the file somehow at the beginning of your build file. **Simply put:** Bob's build configs are _only_ PHP.
  - Bob has **no** rich set of provided tasks and I do not plan to add this. _Bob is lightweight._